 This Raspberry Stitch can be made using any size hook or yarn.

-This stitch is made using sets of 3 sts.
+This stitch is made using multiples of 3 sts.

-This stitch is made in the round NOT back and forth in rows.
+This stitch is made in the round not in rows.

 Also a very important note, the raspberries are made on the back or “wrong side” of the project your working on, so if your making a hat you will have to turn your hat inside out to get the textured side once your done making it, so please keep this in mind.